SFML/SFML/tools/xcode/templates/readme.txt

 Install
 -------

 If you are building SFML from sources you can set CMake's INSTALL_XCODE4_TEMPLATES variable to TRUE to install the templates automatically.
-Otherwise proceed as follow :
-  1. Make sure "/Library/Developer/Xcode/Templates/" folder exists;
-  2. Copy "SFML" folder into the above folder.
-The 'install.sh' script in the same directory as this readme does that for you.